 Crab Stock Ingredients

 - Crab Shells/Carcasses: Don’t throw those crab shells away!
-After a big crab fest save those shells and carcasses, freeze them, and whenever you are ready use them to make a delicious crab stock.
+After a big crab boil save those shells and carcasses, freeze them, and whenever you are ready, turn them into crab stock.
 Same goes for those shrimp and lobster carcasses.

 - Veggies: No matter what kind of stock you’re making you are gonna need carrots, celery, and onions; The holly trinity of Italian cooking.
-This crab stock is no exception.
-So grab the staples and toss in some garlic for good measure.
+This crab stock is no exception, so grab these staples and toss in some garlic for good measure.

 - Herbs & Spices: Black peppercorns, fresh parsley, and thyme sprigs round out the ingredients for this crab stock recipe.